aosabook/500lines/same-origin-policy/doc/chapter.md

 resources?
 The value "\*" should never be used!"
-However, coming up with a suitable list of allowed origins is not always straightforward, because it may not be possible to predict which origins will need legimitiate access to the CORS resources at deployment time (imagine a service that allows 3rd-party apps to dynamically subscribe to its resources).
+However, coming up with a suitable list of allowed origins is not always straightforward, because it may not be possible to predict which origins will need legitimate access to the CORS resources at deployment time (imagine a service that allows 3rd-party apps to dynamically subscribe to its resources).